-- 1. (optional) Open the sequence you wish to use in the simulation. - 2. (optional) If you plan to apply primer pairs to one or more lanes of the simulated gel, locate the primer pairs. - 3.
-Choose File > New Agarose Gel.
+- 1. (optional) Open the sequence you wish to use in the simulation. - (optional) If you plan to apply primer pairs to one or more lanes of the simulated gel, locate the primer pairs. - 3.
+Use the shared button tool Open Agarose Gel (11) or choose File > New Agarose Gel.